OlamideDevO/Lingoda-Case-Study/Readme.md

     - Create a new Kubernetes Job YAML file, e.g., `migration-job.yaml`.
     - Use a container image with the Symfony CLI installed (based on PHP image).
     - Mount the application code to the container.
+    - Mounts volume for application code, required for running migration jobs.
+    - Restart policy set to "Never" to ensure the job runs to completion and then terminates.
     - Run Symfony console command for migrations in the Job.

 2. **Integrate with Deployment Process:**